Best Time to Visit Malaysia: Weather By Month and Season

 December

-• Overview: There’s some good news in December if you’re planning to visit the west coast.
+• Overview: There’s some good news in December if you’re planning to visit the West Coast.
 Sunnier days and drier conditions than in the autumn months are bound to put a smile on your face.
-Expect the odd quick and heavy rainstorm to release some of the humidity.
-By this time, the nasty northeast monsoon has already made the east coast more or less off limits into December and beyond.
+Expect the odd quick & heavy rainstorm to release some of the humidity.
+By this time, the nasty northeast monsoon has already made the East Coast more or less off-limits into December and beyond.

 • Where to go: December is an awesome time to explore Western Malaysia with its hot and sunny weather.
-Spend time in Kuala Lumpur, Melaka, Penang and Langkawi to make the most out of your trip.
-Don’t even think about visiting the east coast.
-If possible, avoid the end of the month when holidays are in full swing; this one of the busiest times of year in Malaysia for tourists.
+Spend time in Kuala Lumpur, Melaka, Penang, and Langkawi to make the most out of your trip.
+Don’t even think about visiting the East Coast.
+If possible, avoid the end of the month when holidays are in full swing; this is one of the busiest times of year in Malaysia for tourists.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.